tonioloewald/type-by-example/README.md

 - just javascript
 - serializable as JSON (so, e.g. services can tell you their type!)
 - incredibly simple and intuitive (most types can be specified using a correct example)
-- capable of very fine grained
+- capable of very fine grained types (Note 1)
-- is present at runtime
+- is present at runtime (Note 2)
 - allows you to essentially build typesafe "monadic" functions

+**Note 1**: e.g. string properties whose name starts with is[A-Z] are `boolean` **Note 2**: because in the real world, you don't get to update all the client code in lockstep with services

 ## Examples